Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Introduction

 Although they are experimentally challenging, final states with $\tau$-leptons are of particular interest in SUSY searches.
 Light sleptons could play a role in the co-annihilation of neutralinos in the early universe, and models with light stau decays into light neutralinos can shed light on the nature of dark matter~\cite{Vasquez:2011}.
 Furthermore, should SUSY or any other physics beyond the Standard Model (BSM) involving leptons be discovered, independent studies of all three lepton flavors are necessary to investigate the coupling structure of the new physics, especially concerning lepton universality.

-All SUSY scenarios considered in this publication conserve $R$-parity.
 The first SUSY scenario considered is the direct production of stau pairs, either with mass degenerate or non-degenerate $\stau_\mathrm{L,R}$, which decay directly into a $\tau$-lepton and the LSP 100\% of the time.
-The second scenario, referred to as the ``Intermediate stau'' channel, includes the production of neutralinos and charginos, \ConepmNtwo and \ConepConem, which decay into the lightest neutralino only through intermediate staus or tau-sneutrinos with equal branching fraction.
+The second scenario, referred to as the ``Intermediate stau'' channel, includes the production of mass-degenerate neutralinos and charginos, \ConepmNtwo and \ConepConem, which decay into the lightest neutralino only through intermediate staus or $\tau$-sneutrinos with equal branching fraction.
 The stau and sneutrino masses are assumed to be halfway between the $\ninotwo/\chinoonepm$ and $\ninoone$ masses.
 The search for \ConepmNtwo production is separated into final states with two same-sign (SS) or opposite-sign (OS) $\tau$-lepton pairs.
-The third SUSY scenario, referred to as the ``Intermediate \textit{Wh}'' channel, is the direct production of neutralinos and charginos, \ConepmNtwo, which decay via the lightest neutral Higgs boson ($h$), consistent with the SM Higgs boson with a mass of $125\,\GeV$, a $W$ boson and two neutralinos.
-In this case, the final state is chosen to contain two hadronically decaying $\tau$-leptons from the Higgs boson decay and one charged light lepton ($e$, $\mu$) from the $W$ boson decay.
+The third SUSY scenario, referred to as the ``Intermediate \textit{Wh}'' channel, is the direct production of mass-degenerate neutralinos and charginos, \ConepmNtwo, which decay via the lightest neutral Higgs boson ($h$), consistent with the SM Higgs boson with a mass of $125\,\GeV$, a $W$ boson and two neutralinos.
+In this case, the final state under consideration contains two hadronically decaying $\tau$-leptons from the Higgs boson decay and one charged light lepton ($e$, $\mu$) from the $W$ boson decay.
 The light lepton may be the result of a $W\rightarrow\tau\nu$ decay where the $\tau$-lepton decays leptonically.
 For all three searches presented in this publication, the final state includes two hadronically decaying $\tau$-leptons, low jet activity and large missing transverse momentum, $\pTmiss$, from the neutralinos and neutrinos.
 Representative diagrams of the targeted signal processes can be found in Figure~\ref{fig:feynmanslepton_summary}.